sanderiam42/mcp-ollama-agent/README.md

 Assistant: You're welcome!
 If you have any other requests or need further assistance, feel free to ask.
 ```

-# Advanced Configuration

 ## System Prompts

 Some local models may need help with tool selection.
-Customize the system prompt in `ChatManager.ts` to improve tool usage:
+Customize the system prompt in `ChatManager.ts` to improve tool usage.

 ## 🤝 Contributing